About the Test

 - Nausea and/or vomiting

-If you have already been diagnosed with an electrolyte disorder, your doctor may prescribe an electrolyte panel and anion gap in order to see if your condition has improved, worsened, or stayed the same.
+If you have already been diagnosed with an electrolyte disorder, your doctor may prescribe an electrolyte panel and anion gap to see if your condition has improved, worsened, or stayed the same.

 In some cases, a doctor may measure your electrolytes even if you do not have any symptoms.
-This may occur as part of blood work during a regular health checkup; however, professional medical organizations generally do not recommend electrolyte testing in people without symptoms.
+This may occur as part of blood work during a regular health checkup; however, professional medical organizations generally do not recommend electrolyte testing if you don’t have symptoms.

 Finding an Electrolyte Panel Test

-A physician needs to order the electrolyte panel.
+A physician typically orders the electrolyte panel.
 The test is conducted in a doctor’s office, laboratory, hospital, or similar medical setting.
+However, the test is also available to order online through Testing.com, with the sample being collected and tested at a local laboratory site.

 Can I take the test at home?

-There is not an at-home testing option to measure electrolytes in the blood.
+There is no at-home testing option to measure electrolytes in the blood.

 How much does the test cost?